 The general consensus online is that they are very flexy, and I can confirm that.
 However, I don’t believe that the lack of stiffness is necessarily a bad thing.
 I’m 67kg, and didn’t have an issue sprinting on them, but I am used to flexy bars coming from the Darimo Eclipse bars.

 The weight came in slightly higher than advertised at 247g.
-This is still much lighter than other bars on the market, and is even comparable to the Roval Rapide Alpinist cockpit, but with the added benefit of being more aero.
+Still much lighter than other bars on the market, and comparable to the Roval Alpinist cockpit at a third of the price.

 Installing the bars was easy, the routing was just shoving in the cables and picking them out through the holes near the shifters.
 The 3D printed headset adapter seems to be good quality, although it’s a bit discolored but that’s something only I would notice.